nomemory/tutorial-java8-streams-lambdas/README.md

 ### `@FunctionalInterface`

-**Q** :question: So lambdas are those small anonymous functions!
-But how and where do we use them ?
+**Q** :question: So lambdas are anonymous functions with a body but without a name !
+How and where do we use them ?

  * We just pass them around.
 Lambdas can be parameters for functions, constructors and they can be kept in variables! |